scottish-government-design-system/designsystem.gov.scot/components/contact-details/index.md

 ## About this component

-The contact details component includes space for normal contact details and links to an organisation’s email, social media and other direct contact details.
+The contact details component includes space for normal contact details and links to an organisation's email, social media and other direct contact details.

 When using the pattern, you should make sure that: